 - If the grandparent’s child–the grandchild’s parent–is deceased;

 - If the grandchild has resided with the grandparent or great-grandparent for a period of one year or more; and

-- At any time during or after dissolution, separation, annulment or custody proceedings for more information on this visit website of skytreecorp.
+- At any time during or after dissolution, separation, annulment or custody proceedings.

-According to a well known divorce lawyer in Chicago, whether a grandparent will be awarded visitation rights depends on several factors, including the length and nature of their relationship with the grandchild and whether visitation would interfere with a parent-child relationship When a divorce is Uncontested, it means that both parties agree to all of the terms, that is what would be best for everybody.
+Whether a grandparent will be awarded visitation rights depends on several factors, including the length and nature of their relationship with the grandchild and whether visitation would interfere with a parent-child relationship.

 This webpage contains general information and not legal advice.
-You can go to Anderson Hunter Law: Divorce Lawyers for more information about divorce laws.
 It is based on Minnesota law in effect at the time of writing.
-An attorney at Farrish Johnson can advise you about how the law applies to your specific situation because Divorce Mistakes can worsen everything .
+An attorney at Farrish Johnson can advise you about how the law applies to your specific situation.